TomoGuide/TomoGuide.github.io/docs/some-words-cryo-et/index.md

 ﻿---
 layout: default
-title: "Some words about Cryo-Electron Tomography"
+title: "Some Words about Cryo-Electron Tomography"
 nav_order: 2
 ---

-# Some words about Cryo-Electron Tomography
+# Some Words about Cryo-Electron Tomography

 Cryo-ET is an imaging method used to obtain 3D reconstructions...